mjung5/online-news-prediction/analysis/socmed.md

 the two variables, then articles with more positive polarity are less likely to be shared.
-Same interpretation applied to the relationship between average negative polarity and the number of shares that depending on the positive or negative trend, articles with more negiative polarity tend to be shared more often or less likely.
+Same interpretation applied to the relationship between average negative polarity and the number of shares that depending on the positive or negative trend, articles with more negative polarity tend to be shared more often or less likely.
 “Polarity” conveys the idea that words have a very strong opinion.
 Therefore, higher average positive polarity refers that articles carry extreme positive opinions.

 #### Correlation with numeric variables